Staff

 Roslyn Kaman, Co-Treasurer

-Roslyn Kaman is chief operating and financial officer for the Miles Nadal Jewish Community Centre where she has played an important role for the past 16 years in the development of the facility as a key cultural hub in downtown Toronto.
+Roslyn Kaman is Chief Operating and Financial Officer for the Miles Nadal Jewish Community Centre where she has played an important role for the past 21 years in the development of the facility as a key cultural hub in downtown Toronto.

 Roslyn started her career at the Financial Post as a data analyst, later moving to England with her husband where she worked as a pricing supervisor for Hertz Europe.
 Living in England enabled her to enjoy two of her passions; theatre and travel.
 Roslyn has also had the role of financial analyst at travel management company.

-A member of Necessary Angel’s board since 2018, Roslyn has acted as chapter treasurer for Jewish Women International, and serves as chief financial officer for the Art Canada Institute.
-She holds a British accounting designation, ACCA, as well as a BA in Mass Communications and Sociology.
+A member of Necessary Angel’s board since 2018, Roslyn has acted as chapter treasurer for Jewish Women International, and also serves on the Board of Trustees of The Linden School.
+She holds a CPA Ontario designation, a British accounting designation, ACCA, as well as a BA in Mass Communications and Sociology.

 Shraddha Kothari Walker (Treasurer)